graphs4value/refinery/subprojects/docs/src/docs/learn/docker/index.md

 Alternatively, you can follow the [instructions to set up a local development environment](/develop/contributing) and compile and run Refinery from source.

+Our repository also contains [some example scripts](https://github.com/graphs4value/refinery/blob/main/scripts/production/README.md) for a production deployment.

 ## Environmental variables

 The Docker container supports the following environmental variables to customize its behavior.